Buying

-Explore the 10 biggest procurement challenges and solutions.
-Learn how to optimize SaaS procurement, reduce costs, and improve vendor management.
+Discover the top 10 procurement challenges and how to overcome them.
+Learn strategies to optimize SaaS procurement, reduce costs, and improve vendor management.

 SaaS procurement is different from traditional procurement in one major way: different departments can simply buy software separately.
 Unlike physical assets or large IT purchases that go through rigorous approval processes, SaaS tools are easy to acquire—which is both a benefit and a challenge.